mui/toolpad/docs/data/toolpad/core/components/app-provider/app-provider.md

 ### Next.js Pages Router

-When using the **Next.js Pages Router**, the most typical file where to import and use `NextAppProvider` in order to wrap every page in the application will be the `pages/_app.tsx` file.
+When using the **Next.js Pages Router**, the most typical file where to import and use `NextAppProvider` in order to wrap every page in the application is the `pages/_app.tsx` file.

 ```tsx
 // pages/_app.tsx